ipeaGIT/gtfs2emis/README.md

 The second step is to prepare a `data.frame` with some characteristics of the public transport fleet.
-Note that different emission factor models may require information on different fleet characteristics, such as vehicle age, type, Euro standard, technology and fuel.
+Note that different emission factor models may require information on different fleet characteristics, such as vehicle age, type, Euro standard, technology, and fuel.
 This can be
 either: - A simple table with the overall composition of the fleet.
-In this case, the `gtfs2emis` will assume that fleet is homogeneously distributed across all routes; OR - A detailed table that (1) brings info on the characteristics of each individual vehicle and, (2) tells the probability with which each vehicle type is allocated to each transport route.
+In this case, the `gtfs2emis` will assume that fleet is homogeneously distributed across all routes; OR - A detailed table that (1) brings info on the characteristics of each vehicle and, (2) tells the probability with which each vehicle type is allocated to each transport route.

-Here is how a simple fleet table to be used with the EMEP-EEA emission factor model looks like:
+Here is what a simple fleet table to be used with the EMEP-EEA emission factor model looks like:

 ``` r